-8. We, our Promoter, and certain of our Directors, Subsidiaries and Group Companies, are involved in certain legal and other proceedings and there can be no assurance that we, our Promoter, our Directors, Subsidiaries or Group Companies will be successful in any of these legal actions.
+9. We, our Promoter, and certain of our Directors, Subsidiaries and Group Companies, are involved in certain legal and other proceedings and there can be no assurance that we, our Promoter, our Directors, Subsidiaries or Group Companies will be successful in any of these legal actions.
 In the event we are unsuccessful in litigating any of the disputes, our business and results of operations may be adversely affected.

 We are involved, from time to time, in legal and regulatory proceedings that are incidental to our operations and these involve proceedings filed by and against our Company.
 We, our Promoter and certain of our Directors, Subsidiaries and Group Companies are involved in legal and regulatory proceedings which include, criminal proceedings, civil proceedings, arbitration cases, consumer proceedings, labour proceedings and cases filed by us under the Negotiable Instruments Act.
 These proceedings are pending at different levels of adjudication before various courts, forums, authorities, tribunals and appellate tribunals.
 A significant degree of judgment is required to assess our exposure in these proceedings and determine the appropriate level of provisions, if any.
-There can be no assurance on the outcome of the legal proceedings or that the provisions we make will be adequate to cover all losses we may incur in such proceedings, or that our actual liability will be as reflected in any provision that we have made in connection with any such legal proceedings.
-For a summary of certain material legal proceedings involving our Company, our Promoter and Directors, see "Outstanding Litigations and Defaults" on page 207.
+There can be no assurance on the outcome of the legal proceedings, or that our actual liability will be as reflected in any provision that we have made in connection with any such legal proceedings.
+For a summary of certain material legal proceedings involving our Company, our Promoter and Directors, see "Outstanding Litigations and Defaults" on page 212.